david-nossebro/david-nossebro.github.io/src/content/blog/setup-git-repo-on-server/index.md

 pubDate: Nov 17 2024
 ---

 I want to setup a remote git repository on my Raspberry Pi home server.
 I want to access it from my desktop computer to be able to push code to it.
-I also want to be able to initialize new repositories directly from my desktop by simply pushing it to the server.
-If it does not exist upon push, I want it to be created.

 In the next step I will be using git to trigger deploys on my home server, but that will be covered in another article.

 Let us se what we have to do!